Bad Public Toilet Design

 It's a basic human need to want privacy.

-However AP sufferers can't rely on toilet design changing and therefore most AP sufferers work on changing themselves.
+However people who experience paruresis can’t rely on toilet design changing and therefore most paruresis sufferers work on changing themselves.

 Bad Shy Bladder toilet design